mathieu-genete/NGSgenotyp/README.md

 ## Demo dataset
 Datas format:

-      sample DRS032518: interlaces data - use the split option sample DRS032528: paired end datas - if split option is set, add ,format=paired,nosplit=True to the reads list file (see below) sample DRS032540: interlaces data - use the split option
+      sample DRS032518: concatenated reads - use the split option sample DRS032528: paired end datas - if split option is set, add ,format=paired,nosplit=True to the reads list file (see below) sample DRS032540: concatenated reads - use the split option

 Expected genotype for all three samples